 TIP: This is what I usually do: download two or three videos then choose the one I like best.
 Or sometimes in class, you may decide to watch two or three short videos on the same theme with your student if he feels inclined.

-How to find videos with subtitles for low levels
+How to find the perfect ESL video with subtitles for low levels

 Lower levels will really appreciate having subtitles in English when watching a video in class.
 But there are not as many videos with subtitles to chose from.
 But hey, let’s give it a try.
 You never know what you might find.